-Special wastes require separate consideration due to the deleterious effects on landfill capacity and leachate quality and are described in Adopted Approach to Waste Minimisation.
+Special wastes require separate consideration due to the deleterious effects on landfill capacity and leachate quality and are described in Adopted Approach to Waste Minimisation

-Based on the above background to waste minimisation, it is considered that efforts should initially focus on managing plastic bags which make up to 18.50% of the total waste delivered to the dumpsite, and PET bottles which make up a further 2.40%.
+Based on the above background to waste minimisation, it is considered that efforts should initially focus on managing plastic bags which make up a significant portion of the 28.26% of the total waste delivered to the dumpsite (survey data, 2014), and PET bottles.

 Both represent a major litter issue and following protracted storm events, are washed out of the local unofficial dumping areas and litter areas through the local drainage canals and into local rivers.

 Also they degrade very slowly meaning that these materials are present in the environment for decades impacting both aesthetics as litter and the environment.

 Finally plastics are often associated with stormwater drain blockages possibly leading to flooding in municipal precincts.

-Therefore, management of plastic is a high priority.
+Therefore management of plastic is a high priority.

+Plastic bags can be replaced with paper bags or a charge applied to customers for plastic bags at large shops.
+Alternatively various types of degradable plastic bags are available.

+Application of a tax to the manufacture of PET bottles is preferred, where the tax is then passed on to recycling NGOs or private companies to maximize collection and recycling efficiency.
+However, it should be noted that this is not easy to implement in Thailand particularly at the municipality level.

-Implementation of Sorsogon City Anti-Plastic Ordinance (SCAPO) which prohibits the use of plastic as primary and secondary packaging for dry goods and secondary packaging for wet goods will greatly reduce plastic wastes.
-Plastic bags can be replaced with paper bags and other environment friendly packaging such as bayong, cloth bags (katsa), etc. Regardless of the scheme adopted, ongoing education will be essential in terms of achieving overall waste minimisation ideals being adopted by the community.
+Regardless of the scheme adopted, ongoing education will be essential in terms of achieving overall waste minimisation ideals being adopted by the community.